dlktdr/HeadTracker/README.md

 The Arduino Nano 33 BLE is an all in one solution, it has a processor and the sensor already to go.

 The Arduino Nano and BNO055 requires soldering the sensor to an arduino nano.
 This solution is less expensive and works equally well.
-I'm not recommending this at this time as the extra work to source and assemble extra components doesn't justify the minor extra cost of the BLE33.
+I'm not recommending this at this time as the extra work to source and assemble extra components doesn't justify the minor extra cost and extra power of the BLE33 IMO.

 Once you have your board mounted to your headset you have to zero it out so your camera and the way your facing line up.
 There are two ways to do this.
 1) With a switch